 Sous Vide Teriyaki Salmon!
-This is an easy freezer meal, plus it makes the best fish EVER.
+This is an easy freezer meal, plus it makes the most tender, tastiest fish EVER.
+(And NO fishy aromas!)
 Simple teriyaki marinade with soy sauce, brown sugar, rice vinegar, garlic, and ginger.

 - 1 1/2 to 2 pounds salmon or salmon fillets, 1-inch thick